 Dupioni silk -If you want silk as your upholstery fabric you can go in for Dupioni silk.
 It is a beautiful silk fabric with a slightly rough texture because of the irregularities in the weave.
 Silk is difficult to maintain, but for some it is the ultimate in luxury fabrics.

-If you want an upholstery fabric that repels water and oil-based stains, dust and dirt buildup, soiling, and resists spills, and makes it very easy to clean, you can go for fabrics that have been given special coatings/treatments.
+If you want an upholstery fabric that repels water and oil-based stains, dust and dirt buildup, soiling, and obstructs spills, and makes it very easy to clean, you can go for fabrics that have been given special coatings/treatments.

 Fabric can be given stain repellent coatings like Teflon finish/scotchguard which forms a shield over the surface of the fabric that will protect the fabric from stains, repells water spills from absorbing (the water will just bead up), and makes the material easier to clean.
 Then there is an antimicrobial finish that inhibits the growth of micro-organisms.
 An acrylic backing can be given to fabrics that will make them impenetrable and prevent them from fraying.